GameStop soars again; Wall Street bends under the pressure

-GameStop’s stock is back to the races Friday, and worries are growing about how much damage the frenzy over a handful of companies by Main Street investors will do to Wall Street overall.
-The S&P 500 dropped 2% and was heading for its worst week in months.
+Another bout of selling gripped the U.S. stock market Friday, as anxiety mounts over whether the frenzy behind a swift, meteoric rise in GameStop and a handful of other stocks will damage Wall Street overall.

+The S&P 500 dropped 1.9%, giving the benchmark index its biggest weekly loss since October.
+The Dow Jones Industrial Average and Nasdaq each fell 2%.

-GameStop shot up more than 46% in afternoon trading, clawing back much of its steep loss from the day before, after Robinhood said it will allow customers to start buying some of the stock again.
+GameStop shot up nearly 70%, clawing back much of its steep loss from the day before, after Robinhood said it will allow customers to start buying some of the stock again.
 GameStop has been on a stupefying 1,600% run over the last three weeks and has become the battleground where swarms of smaller investors see themselves making an epic stand against the 1%.

 The assault is directed squarely at hedge funds and other Wall Street titans that had bet the struggling video game retailer’s stock would fall.
 Those firms are taking sharp losses, and other investors say that’s pushing them to sell other stocks they own to raise cash.
 That, in turn, helps pull down parts of the market completely unrelated to the revolt underway by the cadre of smaller and novice investors.